animafps/blog/_posts/2020-06-22-mouse-sensitivity-101/2020-06-22-mouse-sensitivity-101.md

 ## Perfect sensitivity and other misconceptions

 Contrary to popular beliefs, there is no perfect sensitivity.
 Still, you can have an excellent sensitivity that has the benefits to you and the game/ aim style that you want to optimize for, but there will never be the best sensitivity that will be able to do everything the best.
-Other misconceptions are around Muscle memory and not changing sensitivity.
+Other misconceptions are around muscle memory and not changing sensitivity.
 This is a big thing that new people in the community get told which is a complete fad.
 A player with reasonable mouse control will be able to change their sensitivity and mouse without any significant problems, so long as they don’t go into extremes.
 There can be a noticeable difference, but that’s not related to memory, but more related to comfort and preference.
 So don’t have the mindset to train and use one sensitivity for the rest of your life.
 The benefits of that sensitivity might change.
 Also, higher or lower sensitivity has a higher skill ceiling, this is wrong for many reasons because if that were the case, you would see all the top players using a high sensitivity.
 Still, they don’t work because of the many downsides and upsides to the sensitivity even if they could control it.
 “You should choose your sensitivity off your mousepad size” this is not the best way to decide the quality of a sensitivity because it neglects the skill of repositioning and the true nature of the sensitivity and its benefits.

 * * *

 ## Speed vs Control

 Here I can start talking about the differences in sensitivities.
-For this, I am going to use 25–35cm/360 as a mid-range balanced sensitivity to determine faster and slower sensitivity as it uses a mix of arm and wrist, but I will talk about that later in this document.
+For this, I am going to use 25–35cm/rev as a mid-range balanced sensitivity to determine faster and slower sensitivity as it uses a mix of arm and wrist, but I will talk about that later in this document.
 So for a quicker sensitivity(\<25cm), the benefits are:

 - More speed with the same moment/ force on the mouse compared to a lower sensitivity
 - Better for tracking and tracking based games
-- Like quake etc
+- Like Quake etc

 And for a lower sensitivity(\>35cm)

 - more control and stopping on the target power
 - Better for click timing and lower the games
-- Like cs/Val
+- Like CS/Val

 ### Use of different parts of the body